 If you are a landlord who is preparing a residential lease or rental agreement, you will want to seek legal representation to make sure that every aspect of your agreement is properly handled.
-Law Offices of Joyce S. Schwensen helps landlords throughout the greater Seattle area, including Bellevue, Renton, Kent, Federal Way, Tacoma, and many surrounding communities in King County.
+Law Office of Joyce S. Schwensen helps landlords throughout the greater Seattle area, including Bellevue, Renton, Kent, Federal Way, Tacoma, and many surrounding communities in King County.

 Seattle real estate attorney Joyce Schwensen has more than three decades of legal experience and teaches continued legal education courses relating to real estate to other lawyers.
 You can have her provide an honest and thorough evaluation of your case when you call (206) 367-1065 today to schedule an initial consultation.